-- the 24-month period beginning on the date on which the person's absence begins; or
+- the 24-month period beginning on the date on which their absence begins; or

-- the day after the date on which the person fails to apply for or return to a position of employment.
+- the day after the date on which they fail to apply for or return to work.

-A servicemember who elects to continue health-plan coverage may be required to pay not more than 102 percent of the full premium under the plan of the Internal Revenue Code of 1986) associated with such coverage for the employer's other employees, except that in the case of a servicemember who performs service in the uniformed services for less than 31 days, such person may not be required to pay more than the employee share, if any, for such coverage.
+A service member who elects to continue health-plan coverage can't be required to pay more than 102% of the normal full premium under this law, except in the case of a service member who performs less than 31 days service.
+Those members can't be required to pay more than the normal employee share of their health plan coverage.